Josh Bell Player Props: Marlins vs. Yankees

 Josh Bell At The Plate

-- Bell will look to extend his five-game hitting streak.
-He's batting .300 with three homers in his last outings.
+- Bell is batting .300 with three homers during his last outings and is on a six-game hitting streak.

-- In 65.1% of his 106 games this season, Bell has picked up at least one hit.
-He's also had 17 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.